lups2000/ing-sw-2022-Luppi-Lussana-Muralidaran/README.md

 ## Execution
 In order to execute this project correctly a Java version 17 (or followings) is required.
+To execute the jars files is required to be placed in the deliverables/jar directory of this repository.

 ### Server
 In order to launch the server you have to digit in your command prompt the following command: